 And now begs another question!
 Have you ever baked with grapes before?

-When baked these fresh grapes turn a deep purple hue in color with pools of soft jammy goodness.
+When baked, fresh grapes turn a deep purple hue with pools of soft jammy goodness.

-With this olive oil grape cake, each bite has a burst of sweetness and is complimented with the citrus, almond scent and hint of thyme.
+With this olive oil grape cake, each bite bursts with sweetness, complemented by the citrus, almond scent and hint of thyme.

 It stays incredibly moist for days and has a lovely contrast in texture with some crunchy sliced almonds scattered over the grape cake.